Digital and email marketing have captured many headlines in the last decade. Unfortunately, not all of the headlines have been positive.

 What Is The Best Way To Test Direct Mail?

 Direct mail automation tools enable marketers to quickly assemble campaigns that can help them test impact that direct mail can have at various stages of their marketing/sales funnels.
+If you’re committed to a data driven approach to marketing, you’d be crazy not to embrace these tools.

 What’s more, these tools can have free accounts that don’t require any commitment, or month to month subscriptions that offer discounted per piece fees for each mailer sent in a test.